Tell Wells Fargo: Stop Union Busting!

 [Your Name]

-As a wave of recent organizing has swept through the U.S., it is not workers who have created antagonistic work environments, but rather the decisions companies have made in their reaction to fight against their employees exercising their rights.
-This anti-union meddling is both harmful and unnecessary.
+As a wave of recent organizing has swept through the U.S., and unions are more popular than corporations among Americans according to recent gallop polls, this anti-union meddling is both harmful and unnecessary.
+It is not workers who have created antagonistic work environments, but rather the decisions companies have made in their reaction to fight against employees exercising their rights.
+Now is the time correct your course by remaining neutral regarding Wells Fargo workers forming a union and bargaining their first union contract.